The $700 Prebuilt Trap: Is Your New Gaming PC Engineered to Fail?

 The Unseen War: AI, Shortages, and the Battle for Your Budget Gaming PC

 The dream of building an affordable 1080p gaming PC has never been more challenging.
 The ‘AI silicon apocalypse’ and relentless component shortages, particularly for crucial DDR5 memory, have decimated traditional budget DIY options.
-Once-spectacular deals, like the fabled $650 builds supported by now-vanished motherboard-plus-RAM combos, have vanished.
+Once-spectacular deals, like the fabled $650 builds supported by now-vanished motherboard-plus-RAM combos, have evaporated.
 Aspiring gamers are now facing choices in that price range featuring ancient CPUs and poor graphics cards, riddled with red flags.
 This isn’t just a market fluctuation; it’s a fundamental economic shift, forcing a re-evaluation of how we acquire entry-level gaming power, pushing us away from the once-sacred DIY path towards unexpected alternatives.
+However, this shift requires a new level of engineering scrutiny.
+Beneath the polished RGB exterior of many modern budget builds lies a minefield of proprietary traps and engineered limitations designed to force early obsolescence.
+To find a true deal, we must look beyond the marketing and perform a forensic analysis of the component choices.

 Gaming PC Setup